 Impact

 The vulnerability is a null pointer dereference in the AppArmor subsystem of the Linux kernel.
-When the export_binary flag is disabled, profiles that were previously loaded keep a rawdata entry in AppArmorFS pointing to a symbolic link.
-If such a profile is later replaced, the rawdata pointer is cleared to NULL, yet the kernel still attempts to read profile->rawdata->name while resolving that symbolic link.
-This results in a kernel oops and a system crash.
+When export_binary is disabled, previously loaded profiles keep a rawdata entry in AppArmorFS pointing to a symbolic link.
+If such a profile is later replaced, the rawdata pointer is cleared to NULL, yet the kernel still attempts to read profile->rawdata->name while resolving that symbolic link, causing a kernel oops and a system crash.

 Affected Systems